Lobéké National Park: Geography

 The Sangha Tri National Landscape.
 The park is labelled.

 Lobéké National Park belongs to the Moloundou arrondissement, located in the vicinity of Boumba-et-Ngoko.
-The Moloundou area has been described as "one of the richest rubber areas of Africa" and the Germans established a rubber making plant in the area.
+Historically, the Moloundou area was one of the principal rubber-producing regions of southeastern Cameroon during the colonial period and the Germans established a rubber making plant in the area.
 The park is located close to the borders with neighbouring Republic of Congo and Central African Republic, which is why the tri-national environmental initiative with the park and Dzanga-Sangha Forest Reserve and the Nouabalé-Ndoki National Park was made.
 The park covers 1838.55 km2, and its altitude ranges from 300 m to 750 m above sea level.
 More than twelve natural savannas, characterized as saline swamps, occur within the park.
 There are also sandbars on the Sangha.
 The annual rainfall averages 1400 mm., with the dry season occurring from December through February.
 Large forest clearings, or bais, have soils rich in various minerals that attract the mega fauna of the forest.
 Lobéké is the home of many different ethnic groups including the Baka, the Bantu and the Bangando.

-Flora and fauna

-Lobéké is predominantly a semi-evergreen forest, most of which has never been logged.
-The forest is characterized by an enormous variety of plants.
-Dominant species include Malvaceae (Triplochiton scleroxylon, Pterygota, Ceiba pentandra) and Terminalia superba.
-The understory consists of Marantaceae-Zingiberaceae thicket, or Ebenaceae and Annonaceae trees.
-Near streams there are clusters of Gilbertiodendron dewevrei.
-Palm thickets and sedge marshes border the savannas.
-There are more than 300 species of trees in Lobéké.